7kW VS 22kW EV Charging - What's the difference? Which is better?

 1. Your electric vehicle’s maximum onboard charging rate

-Did you know that not all electric cars can charge with a 22kW AC charger?
-To take advantage of a 22kW EV charger, your electric car would need to accept a 22kW AC charging rate.
+Did you know that not all electric cars can charge with a 22kW AC charger and take advantage of the power output?
+To charge at 22kW, your electric car would need to accept a 22kW AC charging rate.
 If your vehicle can’t receive this rate, even if you upgrade your supply and invest in a 22kW EV charger, your EV will only be able to charge at the maximum onboard charger rate of the vehicle, thus not charging any faster.
-For example, the Nissan Leaf’s maximum charging rate is 6.6kW, meaning even with a 22kW home charger, your Nissan would charge at 6.6kW.

 Which electric cars can charge with a 22kW home EV charger?